sSelmann/storycli/README.md

 #### `stop`

-Stops the running Story and Geth services.
+Stops the running Story and Story-Geth services.

 Usage: